matthiasschaub/tahuti/inbox.md

 ## Back-end

 - leave group (archive vs remove) as a member
-- remove member from group as a host
+- remove member (%kick) from group as a host
-- handle kick -> archive group
+    - handle kick as member -> archive group
 - evaluate if bankers rounding in `lib/stats.hoon` would be better
-- add error handling
-  - e.g. add expense for huge integer will error but it is not displayed on the website
+- after enabling public groups disable settings tab for guests
 - add HTTP response card to state and listen (on-arvo) for OK from %tahuti.
 Then send out the HTTP response card.
+    - use eyre id in wire for pokes.
+Wait with response for ack (or nck) from %tahuti
+    - error handling (e.g. add expense for huge integer will error but it is not displayed on the website)

 ## Front-end